mitre/kvh_geo_fog_3d/kvh_geo_fog_3d_driver/README.md

 which separates these two frames.
 Orientation data within sensor_msgs/Imu conforms to the same conventions as nav_msgs/Odometry, and is globally fixed in the NED and ENU frames.

+## Height Convention

+The KVH reports height as the height above the WGS84 ellipsoid.
+This is the same height that sensor_msgs/NavSatFix expects.
+Other types of height include height above mean sea level (MSL) or height above ground (AGL) which is often used by aerial platforms.

 # Contributing

 Below are instructions on how to complete several common tasks that may be required depending on your uses.